 - Agree to abide by the STRICT no-alcohol, no-drug use on the property.

-Selected artists will be given a stipend of 1000$ for the 1-week residency.
+Selected artists will be given an artist fee of $1000 for the 1-week residency.
 There is no application fee.

 Artists do not necessarily have to complete a project during the residency, but there should be a clear project plan and outline included in the application indicating what will be worked on and how it relates to the location.

-This program has a community engagement component, and selected artists agree to present a public artist talk at the completion of the residency.
-The date and format of this talk will be determined in compliance with the Covid-19 recommendations at that time.
+This program has a community engagement component and selected artists agree to share the results of their residency at a public event at the completion of the residency.
+The date and format of this event will be determined in compliance with the COVID-19 recommendations at that time.